PetrSta/Studies_on_CTU_FEL/2022Z/README.md

 ## ALG - Algorithmization
 This subject has some freedom in language usage, I myself used JAVA.
 Objective is to create effective algorithms for given problems. <br>
 <u>
-Assignemtns: <br>
+Assignments: <br>
 </u>
-Assignements in this subject are not easily descibed.
+Assignments in this subject are not easily described.
 Currently working on a way to do so. <br>
 <!---
 [HW01] <br>
 [HW02] <br>